Instance-JS/Instance/docs/proofs/Spacetime.md

 **End of Parts I-IV**

 *Parts V-VIII will address expansion dynamics, the complete mathematical proof, and physical interpretation of the 5D universe structure.
-Part IX will develop consciousness as the 6D→5D interface, and Parts X+ will formalize the 7D superstructure and testable predictions.*

-# Spacetime as an Ontological Invariant of Logical Bias: A Mathematical Regularization of Extradimensional Probabilities within a 7D Superstructure

 **Parts V-VI: 4D Parallax, Modified Field Equations, and Logical Bias**

 ---

-## Part V: 4D Parallax and Modified Cosmological Equations
+# Part V: 4D Parallax and Modified Cosmological Equations

-### 5.1 The Observational Tension
+## 5.1 The Observational Tension

 Parts I-IV established that spherical geometry ($k=+1$) is mathematically necessary for:
 1. Finite normalization of the universal wave function